Welcome to the Seed and Soil Program!

 An information sheet with instructions on how to grow food from seed, weblinks to a Garden Guide in 5 languages (English, French, Arabic, Mandarin, Spanish), and other resources will be provided.

 You can pick up your Seed, Soil, and Information Sheet at a Distribution Event in your neighborhood.
-See a list of Distribution Event sites below.
+A list of Distribution Event sites will be listed here every Spring.

 What You Need to Do: